elijahtwalker/AeroVista/README.md

 ![RTM Det Architecture](https://github.com/IbrahimARahman/AeroVista/assets/108421238/37e4d167-1748-4f32-a7ba-3002bf386585)

-The Real-Time Multiple object Detection (RTMDet) archetecture excels in detecting multiple objects with speed and accuracy and in reliable for many computer vision tasks
+The Real-Time Multiple object Detection (RTMDet) archetecture excels in detecting multiple objects with speed and accuracy and in reliable for many computer vision tasks.
+The architecture is displayed above which we will dive deeper into.

 #### Backbone